Transforming

 • you’re wanting to better understand the process of recovery and what it looks like.

-• you’re ready to lean into recovery.
+• you’re ready to get started with counselling.